 Parent and professional training and workshops

 New Kingdom Healthcare provides detailed patient/professional training and workshop opportunities, with continuing education credits available for those interested.
 These offerings will be announced through our clinic, special emails, and posted on our Facebook page.
-Topics include general health, asthma, allergy, sleep disorders, ADHD, autism, depression, anxiety, medications, vaccines (etc.).
-More detailed sessions include concepts of behavior modification, cognitive therapies, and overall health/behavior management plans for homes, schools, churches, and communities.
-For special arrangements or for speaking engagements with Dr. Zajac or another member of our staff, please contact our reception staff for details.
+Topics include general health, asthma, allergy, anxiety, medications, vaccines (etc.).
+For special arrangements or for speaking engagements with Dr. Zajac or another members of our staff, please contact our reception staff.